-Choose the Presenting Problem from the Treatment Planner you’d like to work with
+- Choose the Presenting Problem under the Treatment Planner

 - Click Continue to Behavior